Dhanush00607/Task-Management/README.md

 ## 🚀 Features
 The Task Management System offers the following features:

-📋 Landing Page: Displaying a list of tasks for quick overview.
+📋 Landing Page: Displaying the list of tasks for quick overview.

 ➕ Add New Task: Users can easily add new tasks, specifying a title, description, and due date.